Noelli117/itp/Final/README.md

 #In FM, the carrier wave's frequency is modulated by the instantaneous amplitude of the modulating wave (the modulator).
 The term carrier + k * modulator combines the carrier wave and the modulated component, where k is the modulation index，which is frequency deviation divided by modulator frequency.

 waveform /= np.max(np.abs(waveform))
+#I used GPT as a reference for this step because I could not get any sound at the begining, so I threw these whole programe into GPT and let it debug for me, and it gave me this line of code
 #This line normalizes the waveform by dividing each sample by the maximum absolute value in the waveform.
 This ensures that the waveform's amplitude stays within the valid range (-1 to 1).

 sd.play(waveform, f_s)